Things You Should Know About Periodontitis Treatment and Recovery

 Moderate Periodontal Disease

 Moderate periodontal disease is a gum disease stage that occurs when periodontitis remains untreated.
 Signs of moderate periodontal disease include gum recession, loosening of the teeth, and pain around the teeth and gums.
+Bacteria can accumulate in pockets left between the gums and teeth now leading to infection.

+A moderate loss of gum attachment and bone destruction can be seen with moderate periodontal disease.
 Treatment for moderate periodontal disease may include medications or surgery, depending on the severity of the condition.

 Sadly, it becomes harder to reverse this.